Skip to main content

 Green Shock

-After desert landscape, Atlanta's tree canopy is overwhelming for many Phoenix transplants.
-The green is everywhere—year-round in many cases.
+After the desert, Atlanta's tree canopy is striking for many Phoenix transplants.
+The green is everywhere, and year-round in many cases.
 Most find it beautiful after adjustment; some miss the desert's clarity.

 Humidity Reality

 Phoenix's dry heat is different from Atlanta's humid summer.
 Both reach the 90s, but they feel different.
-You'll acclimate—most do within one summer—but the first humid months can be an adjustment.
+You'll acclimate, and most people do within one summer, though the first humid months can be an adjustment.

 Water Abundance